 - Water has a profound and positive effect on landscape preferences, probably the greatest of all attributes;

 - Its contribution to landscape quality is enhanced by its visual significance, length of edge and area, reflections, waves, cleanliness, naturalness and color;

-- While the natural appearance of coast and sea, rivers and lakes, mountains and hills, trees and forest enhance landscape quality, deserts, marshlands and scrubland tend to diminish it;
+- While the natural appearance of coast and sea, rivers and lakes, mountains and hills, trees and forest enhance landscape quality, deserts, swamps and scrubland tend to diminish it;

-- The presence of humans either directly or through their actions and developments such as clear felling, grazing, pollution of water, dams and structures tend to reduce landscape quality;
+- The presence of humans either directly or through their actions and developments such as clear felling, grazing, pollution of water, dams and structures all reduce naturalness and landscape quality;

 - What is natural can be illusory, for example, pastoral landscapes of trees on grazed land, and parklands;